 It can also help remind them they need to restock when they’re running low.
 You can make part of the packaging clear, so the customer can see how much is left.

-You need to investigate the role packaging plays between when the product’s bought, and when it’s used.
+You need to plan for the role packaging plays between when the product’s bought, and when it’s used.

 In some categories, there’s also the idea of badging.
 This is where customers “show off” the products they buy with the packaging.